Mathias’ enchanted words reverberated through the glass like a cascade, spreading the spell through the warehouse as a wave of blue light.

 It kept going.

-In fact, Blue World only made Maggie stationery, unable to dodge.
+In fact, Blue World only made Maggie stationary, unable to dodge.
 Thankfully, or unfortunately for Shroud, the burning skull didn’t turn to her.

 “A Blue Spell, cast on me?”
 The burning skull looked at the wall behind which Shroud stood.
 “You are either young or foolish, sorcerer.”